codingrosquick/file_iterator_code_examples/README.md

 *WARNING 2:* Run those commands from the folder's base (here, from ```/file_iterator_code_examples/```).

 ### Configure IRODS CLI
-Then, you may need to install IRODS CLI (if not already done) on your computer by running:
+Then, you may need to install IRODS CLI (if not already installed on your system) on your computer by running:

 ##### (On linux)